MusicDin/kubitect/docs/user-guide/cluster-management.md

-# Cluster management
+<h1 align="center">Cluster management</h1>

 Project currently supports the following actions that can be executed on the running Kubernetes cluster:

 + scaling the cluster
     - adding worker nodes,
     - removing worker nodes,
 + upgrading the cluster,
 + destroying the cluster.

-> :scroll: **Note:**
+!!! note "Note"
     Each action supports the `--cluster <cluster_name>` option, which allows you to execute the action on a specific cluster.
     By default, all actions are executed on the `default` cluster, which corresponds to using the `--cluster default` option.

 ### Export cluster configuration file